geogardenclub/geogardenclub_ai_playground/README.md

 <img width="300px" src="example-screen.png">

-Sample app to show how to use Vertex AI for Firebase, modified to facilitate GGC Development.

-This is referenced as the "sample app" in [Get started with the Gemini API using the Vertex AI for Firebase SDKs](https://firebase.google.com/docs/vertex-ai/get-started?platform=flutter).
+This is a highly refactored version of the "sample app" in [Get started with the Gemini API using the Vertex AI for Firebase SDKs](https://firebase.google.com/docs/vertex-ai/get-started?platform=flutter).

 ## Installation